AmirAynede/LB2-project-Group-1/README.md

 Outcome: Representative sequences were selected from each cluster.

 ### b.
 Extract Representative IDs
-A custom Python script was used to extract the IDs of representative sequences from the clustered FASTA files.
+A custom Python script was used to extract the IDs of representative sequences from the clustered FASTA files and can be found in [extract_rep_ids.py](data_split/scripts/01_extract_rep_ids.py).

 ## 3. Data visualization
 Using SEABORN and MATPLOTLIB, data were analysed to describe the feature distribution among the datasets.